 Throughout the history of FTE, and especially in times of changing cultural landscapes, theological scholars have helped to renew the religious and social relevance of the church and academy.
 FTE collaborates with academic institutions and related organizations to identify and support historically underrepresented graduate students to lead in the church, academy and broader society as the next generation of theological educators.
 Together with partner institutions, we nurture and support students of color pursuing advanced degrees in religion, Bible and theology.

 While financial support for underrepresented students is essential, graduate programs also must create the necessary conditions for students of color to flourish as they prepare for the vocation of teaching.
-FTE convenes a network of theological schools that express and demonstrate a commitment to diversity in doctoral theological education.
+FTE supports, convenes, and partners with a network of theological schools that express and demonstrate a commitment to diversity in doctoral theological education.
 Through grant making, consultations and collaborative initiatives, this learning community of institutions will build capacity for cultivating and supporting students and scholars of color.

 FTE partner organizations and institutions include the following: